 As described in the methods, the model is equilibrium-seeking, responding to demands for commodities.
 Consumption is constrained not to exceed physically and logistically feasible supply.
 Within a given region and time period, supply shortfalls of commodity crops lead to constraints in animal product consumption before constraining direct human consumption, so that if humans demanded both more grain and more meat, land would first be used to produce more grain.
 The model does not explicitly capture the potential substitution effects between animal and non-animal products with regard caloric intake.
 As prices for meat products go up people do not shift their diets towards alternative food commodities in addition to any demand reductions.

-Supply shortfalls are more common in biofuel scenarios because biofuel’s use of land was given priority.
-Despite higher food demands in the HFB scenario, pastureland growth is much lower than that in the HF scenario because land is first allocated for biofuel feedstocks.
-In practical terms, such shortfalls could be avoided through various means such as removing biofuel production requirements, structuring biofuel policies to respond to market conditions, switching diets to lower-land-use intensity meat use, or improving biofuel and food commodity.
+Supply shortfalls are more common in biofuel scenarios because biofuels’ use of land was given priority.
+Despite higher food demands in the HFB scenario, pastureland growth is much lower than that in the HF scenario, because land is first allocated for biofuel feedstocks.
+In practical terms, such shortfalls could be avoided through various means, such as by removing biofuel production requirements, structuring biofuel policies to respond to market conditions, switching diets to lower-land-use intensity meat use, or improving biofuel and food commodity.
 Section 5 of the SI gives an example future in which cellulosic biofuel yields improve or exacerbate shortfalls.
 An increase or decrease of 0.5% of annual average cellulosic feedstock yield growth from 2020-2050 had enough of an impact to free up or occupy substantial amounts of land.
-Specifically, in comparison to baseline assumptions and using Alexandratos and Bruinsma (2012), 0.4-0.5 billion people per year would or would not have wheat demands met, depending on this range of yield growth.
+Specifically, in comparison to baseline assumptions and using Alexandratos and Bruinsma (2012), 0.4-0.5 billion people per year would, or would not, have wheat demands met, depending on this range of yield growth.
 While yield levels may not change underlying dynamics, they do have an important role to play in the magnitude of land used by biofuels and other human uses of land.

 Figure 4.
 Global change from 1990 to 2050 in cropland, pastureland, and available land (i.e. forest and grassland), in response changes in demand.